Designed so we can’t read your mail

 What our servers do see

 An honest privacy story includes the parts that aren’t encrypted away.
-Here is every category of data that does reach our API server, what minimum form it takes there, and why we need it.
+Every category of data that does reach our API server, what minimum form it takes there, and why we need it.

 - Your email address.